 A more sustainable and human balance must be infused into society.
 Beginning with practicalities, let us adopt the principle that everyone is entitled to a share of the nation’s prosperity.
-1) A basic income guarantee of £100 per person per week would be sensible.
+1) A basic income guarantee of at least £100 per person per week would be sensible.
 This idea has found traction in a number of nations across the northern hemisphere with great success.
 2) An honest and reliable minimum wage guarantee aligned to the national living wage above £10 per hour.
 3) A programme of equity involvement of employees across businesses of all sizes.
 4) Curtail overseas investment in industries in favour of local and national participation.
 A 50% balance between the two would be ideal.
 5) An undertaking that all businesses of every size and financial strength will also provide time and resources to education.

 These suggestions are just the beginning and pave the way for a progressive and participatory society which everyone may enjoy.
 After that, we can begin to dismantle the torturous machinery of banking and finance in order to establish a system based on fulfilling the basic human needs of everyone on the planet.